LLaVA-VL/LLaVA-Plus-Codebase/README.md

 [![Code License](https://img.shields.io/badge/Code%20License-Apache_2.0-green.svg)](https://github.com/tatsu-lab/stanford_alpaca/blob/main/LICENSE)
 [![Data License](https://img.shields.io/badge/Data%20License-CC%20By%20NC%204.0-red.svg)](https://github.com/tatsu-lab/stanford_alpaca/blob/main/DATA_LICENSE)
-**Usage and License Notices**: The data and checkpoint is intended and licensed for research use only.
-They are also restricted to uses that follow the license agreement of LLaVA, LLaMA, Vicuna and GPT-4.
+**Usage and License Notices**: The data and checkpoint are intended and licensed for research use only.
+They are also restricted to uses that follow the license agreement of LLaVA, LLaMA, Vicuna, and GPT-4.
 The dataset is CC BY NC 4.0 (allowing only non-commercial use) and models trained using the dataset should not be used outside of research purposes.

 ## Contents